StratusLab/stratuslab.github.com/_posts/2013-05-15-docs-cloud-installation-tutorial.md

 To add a Node to the cloud, specify the Linux distribution of the machine and indicate that the bridge should be configured:

-    # Set the OS type of the Node. (centos is the default)
     $ stratus-config node_system centos

-    # Do an automatic configuration of the network bridge.
+Request the automatic configuration of the network bridge:

     $ stratus-config node_bridge_configure True
     $ stratus-config node_bridge_name br0
+    $ stratus-config node_network_interface eth0

+Check carefully the name of the interface on the node!

-then invoke installation by
+Invoke installation by

-    stratus-install -n <NODE_IP>
+    stratus-install -vv -n $NODE_IP

 As before, you can increase the verbosity level by adding the option `-v` or `-vv`.